keisipolli/online-recipe-book/README.md

 Online Recipe Book

 An online Recipe Book for people who want to explore new dishes, ingredients and techniques.
-You can currently only see the list of recipes.
+You can currently only see the list of recipes and recipe details.

 Installation: